 Setting as a character.
 I was in London when I bought the book so I was already overcome with nostalgia and love for my home country.
 It was in my basket after the very first page where Faulks nails a winter's day in London.
 The stories here could exist only in London because it is so pivotal to the book itself, almost as another character.
 I loved this about the book as it grounds the characters in a reality I know.
 (If you haven't been to London, it is still a fantastic book!)
 For another writer who uses setting to great effect, listen to Mur Lafferty interviewing China Mieville about ‘The City and the City' here.

 - Linking the stories of the characters.
 The people in the book are linked by people they know, but also devices in the book that intertwine the stories.
 A TV show several are watching, a dinner party they will attend, a website or a bike with no lights on almost knocking them over.
 I found this extremely clever as Faulks must have had a hell of an outline or meta-document to make all those links throughout the book.
 Impressive!

 As a newbie fiction writer, I love to share my lessons learned.
 Here are some extra ones from Holly Lisle on characters:

 - Don't start with a name or physical description as you bring too many preconceptions to the table.
 (Of course, I have already done this and am finding the name of my protagonist is now possibly a problem!)

 - Give the character a problem or situation to start off with, and that will get you going

-- Empathise with your characters, even the evil ones.
-Read the rest of this great article here.
+- Empathize with your characters, even the evil ones.